christianhelle/christianhelle.github.io/privacy.md

 ## Access logs

 The service hosting the **christianhelle.com** website stores access logs.
 This data is not accessible to and not readable for the owner of this website.
-The hosting service, GitHub, has their privacy policy is available here: [https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)
+The hosting service, GitHub, has their privacy policy is available [here](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)

 ## About cookies